-- 1. Choose a time and place to complete RISE Part 2: Features Reflection for the chosen priority Focus Areas. - 2.
+- 1. Choose a time and place to complete RISE Part 2: Features Reflection for the 1 or 2 priority Focus Areas selected by your team. - 2.
 Distribute copies of this completed RISE Part 1: Focus Area Reflection to current team members. - 3.
 Connect with identified additional stakeholders to invite their participation.
 Send them a copy of the completed RISE Part 1 and offer to meet with them to discuss the document to assist them in becoming contributing members of the team. - 4.
-Distribute the RISE Part 2 for your 1 or 2 prioritized Focus Areas for review prior to the meeting. - 5.
+Distribute the RISE Part 2 for your prioritized Focus Areas for review prior to the meeting. - 5.
 Send invitations to the meeting.